Product Design Using Generative Adversarial Network: Incorporating Consumer Preference and External Data: Conceptual Framework

 where $\theta$ is the model parameter to be estimated.
 Since the prediction task is a classification problem with relatively high-dimensional inputs, we adopt a random forest to estimate the model parameter $\theta$.
 After obtaining the trained predictor, we can use it to calculate the probability that consumer $i$ will choose product $j$:

 By averaging over the choice probabilities of all consumers in the sample, we can obtain an aggregate popularity measure for product $j$:

 where $\mathcal{I}$ denotes the total consumer set and $N$ is the size of the consumer base.
-The aggregate popularity measure is later incorporated into the constructed generative models to guide the process of generating new product designs.
+The aggregate popularity measure is later incorporated into the constructed generative models to guide the process of generating new product designs.\footnote{Using aggregate popularity labels guides generative models to create designs with higher average popularity.
+Using individual popularity labels, as demonstrated in the personalization section, enables personalized design generation for specific consumers.}

-As discussed in Section \ref{sec:model_overview}, we train two prediction models: one with internal preferences only and another with both internal and external preferences.
+We train two prediction models: one with internal preferences only and another with both internal and external preferences.
 We train these two prediction models via similar training processes.
 The difference is that Prediction Model 1 is trained with internal consumer appearances and product designs only, while Prediction Model 2 is trained using both internal and external consumer appearances and product designs.
 Note that external consumers are used in the training stage of Prediction Model 2 but not in the prediction stage; when using the trained models to calculate the aggregate popularity measures, we average over the choice probabilities of the internal consumers only for both Prediction Models 1 and 2.
 This is because we are interested in predicting whether the internal consumers of firms prefer the new template designs.
 The external consumer preference information still enhances the performance of Prediction Model 2 by training the model to recognize popular design features in external designs.
 The underlying assumption is that external consumers with similar appearances to those of the internal consumers share similar preferences.
-Therefore, learning the preferences of the external consumers helps us infer the preferences of the internal consumers for the new design features acquired from the external designs.
+Therefore, learning the preferences of the external consumers helps us infer internal consumers' preferences for the new design features from the external designs.